RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 Hourly employees may bill hack time with approval from their manager.

 ### Salaried Employees
-Salaried staff may take/use hack time per the explanation above
+Salaried staff may take/use hack time per the explanation above.

 ## Hour Requirements, Overtime and Comptime